Day of Ashura: History

 As the evening was drawing near, Hussain was all alone.
 Fatigued, thirsty and heavily wounded he did not give up and stuck to his principles till the very end.
 Eventually Hussain himself fell after being attacked by the army of Yazid from all sides.
 Hussain was killed – but his stand would be remembered by those striving for social justice for over a thousand years after him.

-Whilst Hussain died in the battle, he was victorious through his legacy.
-His actions and the stand he made at Karbala triggered a series of small uprisings against the tyrannical regime of Yazid which led to his eventual demise.
-Yazid’s army took the women and children from Hussain’s camp as war prisoners and marched from Iraq to Syria where they were held captive.
+Whilst Hussain died in the battle, the message of Hussain was born.
+His actions and stand at Karbala inspired a series of small uprisings against Yazid which eventually led to his demise.

 The Day of Ashura is mourned and remembered by millions of people across the world as the day Hussain and his supporters were killed in The Battle of Karbala.
 Today, pilgrims from all across the world visit the shrine of Hussain ibn Ali in Karbala where he is buried, to pay their tribute to his courageous stand.